nicogis/AGSMixMembershipProvider/README.md

 -   Click Update to save your configuration.

--   Install two web adaptor in IIS.
+-   Install two web adaptor in IIS and set Web-tier authentication.
 In the first enable only WA and in the second only Basic Authentication

 -   For basic authentication you need create windows local users and add users in db sql server (username: 'namemachine\nameuser')